linode/docs/docs/platform/one-click/deploy-gitlab-with-one-click-apps/index.md

 ### Software Included

-The Drupal One-Click App will install the following required software on your Linode:
+The GitLab One-Click App will install the following required software on your Linode:

 | **Software** | **Description** |
 |:--------------|:------------|